moigagoo/cliar/README.md

 # Cliar

-**Cliar** is yet another Python package to help you create commandline interfaces.
+**Cliar** is a Python package to help you create commandline interfaces.
 It focuses on simplicity and extensibility:

--   Creating a CLI is as simple as subclassing a Python class from `cliar.Cliar`.
+-   Creating a CLI is as simple as subclassing from `cliar.Cliar`.
--   Extending a CLI is as simple as extending the class with inheritance.
+-   Extending a CLI is as simple as subclassing from a `cliar.Cliar` subclass.

 Cliar's mission is to let you focus on the business logic instead of building an interface for it.
 At the same time, Cliar doesn't want to stand in your way, so it provides the means to customize the generated CLI.